muratk3n/thirdwave/en/tweets/2020/week15c.md

 ---

 We used hi-tech all wrong.
-We used to extend the "village"; we need seek brand new structures that are only possible with tech.
+We used it to extend the "village"; we need seek brand new structures that are only possible with tech.

 "@Schuldensuehner